-1. 2(New section)2 a.
-There is established in the Department of Health the Long-Term Care Emergency Operations Center (LTCEOC), which shall serve as the centralized command and resource center for long-term care facility response efforts and communications during 2[1any hazardous event, including, but not limited to,1 infectious disease outbreaks, epidemics, and pandemics] a declared public health emergency2 affecting or likely to affect one or more long-term care facilities.
-The LTCEOC shall 1[build off] enhance1 and integrate with existing State, county, and local emergency response systems.
-2[The LTCEOC shall be established and operational within 30 days after the effective date of this act.]2
+- 1. 2(New section)2 a.
+There is established in the Department of Health the Long-Term Care Emergency Operations Center (LTCEOC), which shall serve as the centralized command and resource center for long-term care facility response efforts and communications during 2[1any hazardous event, including, but not limited to, 1 infectious disease outbreaks, epidemics, and pandemics] a declared public health emergency 2 affecting or likely to affect one or more long-term care facilities.
+The LTCEOC shall 1[build off] enhance 1 and integrate with existing State, county, and local emergency response systems.
+2[The LTCEOC shall be established and operational within 30 days after the effective date of - this act.]2 b.

-- b.
 The Department of Health shall have primary responsibility for the operations of the LTCEOC, but the Department of Human Services and other appropriate State agencies shall provide any staff support as shall be requested by the Commissioner of Health.
 The Commissioner of Health may additionally contract with a third party entity to provide staffing services as needed.
-At a minimum, the Commissioner of Health shall ensure that the LTCEOC has on call at all times such appropriate staff and consultants as are needed to respond to 2 [an emerging or ongoing infectious disease outbreak, epidemic, or pandemic a declared public health emergency2 affecting or likely to affect one or more long-term care facilities, including representatives from 2[nursing homes, long-term care facilities, nursing home and long-term care facility staff, 1general acute care hospitals, long-term care hospitals, psychiatric hospitals, home health and hospice agencies, Programs of All-Inclusive Care for the Elderly (PACE) organizations, 1]2 county and local boards of health, the Office of the New Jersey Long-Term Care Ombudsman, and the Office of Emergency Management in the New Jersey State Police, 2the acute and post-acute health care industry, 2 as well as experts in public health, infection control, elder affairs, disability services, emergency response, and medical transportation. - c.
-The 2primary responsibilities of the 2 LTCEOC shall 2[establish] include, but shall not be limited to:

-EXPLANATION - Matter enclosed in bold-faced brackets [thus] in the above bill is not enacted and is intended to be omitted in the law.
+At a minimum, the Commissioner of Health shall ensure that the LTCEOC has on call at all times such appropriate staff and consultants as are needed to respond to 2 [an emerging or ongoing infectious disease outbreak, epidemic, or pandemic] a declared public health emergency2 affecting or likely to affect one or more long-term care facilities, including representatives from 2[nursing homes, long-term care facilities, nursing home and long-term care facility staff, 1general acute care hospitals, long-term care hospitals, psychiatric hospitals, home health and hospice agencies, Programs of All-Inclusive Care for the Elderly (PACE) organizations, 1]2 county and local boards of health, the Office of the New Jersey Long-Term Care Ombudsman, and the Office of Emergency Management in the New Jersey State Police, 2the acute and post-acute health care industry, 2 as well as experts in public health, infection control, elder affairs, disability services, emergency response, and medical transportation. - EXPLANATION Matter enclosed in bold-faced brackets [thus] in the above bill is not enacted and is intended to be omitted in the law.